 Creative writing is just like brainstorming; you let the ideas come to you, and write them all down without criticism.
 Only after you have written down all your ideas do you analyze your work to decide which ideas to keep and which ones to discard.

 The problem with trying to write the first draft of your book while simultaneously editing your work is that you stop the flow of new ideas.
 It’s like having one foot on the brakes and one foot on the gas—you’re not going to get anywhere anytime soon.

 Outlining and plotting are skills.
 If you think you can be a wildly successful writer or author without working on these basic writing skills, you are sorely mistaken.

 Can you imagine a basketball player intentionally not learning how to shoot free throws?
 No competitive athlete can afford to ignore such fundamental skills if they want to perform in a professional league.
 The same is true for writers.

 This structure is like the foundation of your story.
 You cannot build a mansion with a weak foundation.
 And that’s the biggest mistake writers make.
-They don’t create an outline and they quit in the middle of the book because all they see are road blocks and dead ends.
+They don’t create an outline, and then they quit in the middle of the book because all they see are roadblocks and dead ends.

-Most first-time authors can plot or outline their book in an afternoon if you sit down with no distractions and set your mind to the task.
-For every hour you spend planning your book, you are going to save dozens, or even hundreds of hours, because you won’t have to waste time starting and stopping.
-You’ll also avoid the horror of having to cut out entire chapters and scenes that don’t fit the book, or even scrapping your entire manuscript and starting over from scratch.
+Most first-time authors can plot or outline their book in an afternoon if he or she sits down with no distractions and sets his or her mind to the task.
+For every hour you spend planning your book, you are going to save dozens or even hundreds of hours because you won’t have to waste time starting and stopping.
+You’ll also avoid the horror of having to cut out entire chapters and scenes that don’t fit the book, or worse, having to scrap your entire manuscript and start over from scratch.